elelouch/gifter/README.md

 ### Not (yet) implemented functionalities
 - The jwt secret was not placed outside the program
-- The admin funcionalities are not implemented yet
+- The admin functionalities are not implemented yet
 - The users can't remove from their followers list another friend

 ### Usage